 Sisters Soule Teh Su Lian and Berry Teh Chieng Fen, who are both studying Bachelor of Arts in Interior Architecture, recently brought back another award from the MIID Dulux Interior Design Students’ Saturday 2016 that was held in October.

-Soul was the captain of the team which won 3rd Prize for Recyclable Dustbin Creation during the workshop competition that was organised by the Malaysian Institute of Interior Designers (MIID) and hosted by Erican College Kuala Lumpur.
+Soule was the captain of the team which won 3rd Prize for Recyclable Dustbin Creation during the workshop competition that was organised by the Malaysian Institute of Interior Designers (MIID) and hosted by Erican College Kuala Lumpur.

 MIID is the national institute representing the interior design profession in Malaysia.
 The institute conducts various programmes throughout the year to educate, promote and foster better ties between the public and its professional members.